PX4/PX4-Avoidance/README.md

 ### Installation

-This is a step-by-step guide to install and build all the prerequisites for running the avoidance module on **Ubuntu 18.04** with *ROS Melodic* (includes Gazebo 9).
+This is a step-by-step guide to install and build all the prerequisites for running the avoidance module on **Ubuntu 20.04** with *ROS Noetic* (includes Gazebo 11).
 You might want to skip some steps if your system is already partially installed.

 > **Note:** These instructions assume your catkin workspace (in which we will build the avoidance module) is in `~/catkin_ws`, and the PX4 Firmware directory is `~/Firmware`.